aguumg/aguumg/README.md

 ### Hi!
 I am Agustín :grin:

 I am a mathematician from the University of Buenos Aires, FCEN, and I am deeply passionate about my work.
 I am interested in quantitative research and particularly in applications to the cryptocurrency world.
 I am currently completing my PhD on the topic of Non-linear problems from the study of financial models.
-I have excellent report writing skills and a good understanding of data-science and machine learning.
+I have excellent report writing skills and a good understanding of data-science, machine learning and smart contracts.

 :books:|Mathematician.
 PhD candidate, Mathematical Finance.

-:chart_with_upwards_trend:|Quant.
+:chart_with_upwards_trend:|Quant Analyst.

 :bar_chart:|DeFi Researcher.